International Business Machines (IBM) will be licensing a set of software tools developed by National Westminster Bank in-house to tackle Year 2000.

 The legacy management system tests old software, which records years as only two digits, to see how it would react if modified to deal with four-digit dates.

-NatWest?s millennium compliance by-product does not signal the bank?s move into the software development business.
+NatWest?s millennium compliance by-product does not signal the bank?s move into the software development business, a representative said.

 IBM and Technical University of Munich team demonstrate how Shor's algorithm, which can't be cracked by conventional computers, can be solved quickly with quantum computing